Market Times:

 The invention of the Ethereum network originally made all of these possible; little wonder Ethereum’s decentralized finance (DeFi) ecosystem is valued at around $50 billion, way more than any other blockchain.

-Ethereum's Defi Market Share
+Ethereum's DeFi Market Share

 • Gaming